 - A Bachelor degree in Engineering or Natural Science or a related field, or a "Diplom" degree (U, FH, BA), or, a "Vordiplom" and examinations in additional core courses

-- Applicants from China, India, Iran, Mongolia, and Vietnam please see page Country Specific Requirements for further specific requirements
+- Applicants from China, India, Iran, Mongolia, and Vietnam please see page country specific requirements for further specific requirements

 Applicants are evaluated by the COMMAS admission committee on the basis of their prior performance and professional promise.
 While high academic achievement does not guarantee admission, COMMAS expects such achievement or other persuasive evidence of professional promise.

-Program is limited to 30 students with approximately equal number of German and international students.
+The program is limited to 30 students with approximately equal number of German and international students.
 It consists of three semesters of course work and one semester (six months) of research for master's thesis.
 Research can be done either at the residence campus, at one of its partner universities or with an industry partner.